dotnet/blazor-samples/8.0/BlazorWebAppOidcBff/README.md

 ### .NET CLI

-In a command shell, navigate to `Aspire/Aspire.AppHost` and use the `dotnet run` command to run the sample.
+In a command shell, navigate to the `Aspire/Aspire.AppHost` project folder and use the `dotnet run` command to run the sample.
 The `BlazorWebAppOidc` and `MinimalApiJwt` projects are also started by the command.